The National Police Chiefs’ Council Criminal Records Office (often referred to as ACRO)

 What it contains

 All convictions, reprimands, warnings and cautions recorded on UK Police systems, although it doesn’t disclose anything that is eligible to be ‘stepped down’.
-Read more about the step down model.
+Read more about this below and see the guidelines that set out when things are stepped down.

 How to apply